Scroll to top

 Lower-Risk Areas

-- Parioli: Traditional diplomatic and HNWI residential area, lower crime rates, good security infrastructure
+• Parioli: Traditional diplomatic and HNWI residential area with lower crime rates and good security infrastructure.

-- EUR: Business district to the south of the city, purpose-built post-war layout, manageable security environment
+• EUR: Business district to the south of the city with a purpose-built layout and manageable security environment.

 Elevated-Risk Areas

-- Termini station area: Significant concentration of petty crime and drug-related activity
+• Termini station area: Significant concentration of petty crime and drug-related activity, particularly at night.

-- Metro Line A and B: Pickpocket risk, particularly during tourist season
+• Metro Lines A and B: Pickpocket risk, particularly during the tourist season and at peak times.

 Emergency Contacts